19 Fun things to do in Faro Portugal

 It dates back to the early 1700s at the time when King João V reigned the country.
 However, it experienced severe damage during the 1755 earthquake, so parts of it had to be rebuilt.

-Inside, the stained glass windows stand out as do the elaborate wood carvings.
+Inside, it’s filled with golden decorations on walls and the main altarpiece.
 It’s well worth a visit on your trip to Faro!

 Take a picture at the Arco de Vila

-One of the most exciting things to do in Faro is to visit the Arco de Vila, a medieval arch that was once part of the city walls.
+One of the most exciting things to do in Faro is to visit the Arco de Vila, an 11th-century Arab arch that was once part of the city walls.
+It was reopened in 1992.

 Faro is the gateway to Ria Formosa Natural Park which consists of wetlands, shrubs, salt marshes, and a wealth of wildlife.